 You can easily see why Faulkner won the Nobel.
 You can also see why he had a hard time selling copies.
 The events are weird, and get weirder, the characters are Gothic, then borderline monstrous.
 It’s a 200-page or so book, and it wasn’t until around p.
 160 that I burst into laughter.
 And laughed for about five minutes.
 It’s just so crazy, so weird… yes, there are dead mules, as there should be in a Southern Gothic novel, right?
 Yes there are fires and floods and breathtaking stupidity.
 Along with crazy cruelty.

 But Faulkner does not sustain the humor.
 We plunge back into a serious, sad view of the world, and come to shore 50 or so pages further along, changed and uneasy by the experience.

 I have to warn the reader that Faulkner uses the N-word.
 And there are essentially no African-American characters, a vast chasm in this world.
 This is not a book of solutions, not a book of high nobility, or the yearning thereto.
 It is a flat-eyed view of people at their worst, artificially isolated and given a strange, Sisyphean task to reveal as many shadows as possible.

 But it is also surely unlike anything else I’ve ever read, leaving aside other works by Faulkner himself.
 He’s a very peculiar writer indeed.

 Happy Reading, Happy Writing,

 P M F Johnson

 Check out Disk of Dragons and Trollen Rose, the first two novels in my mystical fantasy series.
-My hero, Rev Caern, intends to establish a kingdom of peace and justice, despite disasters that threaten his people.
-You can find these books on Amazon, at the above links.
+My hero, Rev Caern, battles to establish a kingdom of justice, despite disasters that threaten his people.
+You can find these ebooks on Amazon.